learn-co-curriculum/dsc-regression-model-evaluation/README.md

 >** Is our fitted regression line better than our baseline (worst) model ?**

 Any regression model that we fit is compared to this baseline model to understand its **goodness of fit**.
 Simply put, R-Squared just explains how good is your model when compared to the baseline model.
-Thats about it.
+That's about it.

 ### Great, so how do you calculate R-Squared ?